Development update (August 11)

 the unittests I'm using

-processes using the same cache directory causes some race conditions.
-I have to use a pool of caches, so each cache is only used by onemypy
+unittest-xml-reportingto write them out as XML andxunitparserto read them back.
+FormypyandpylintI'm just writing/reading plain text files. mypyneeded some extra care, because running multiplemypyprocesses using the same cache directory causes some race conditions.
+I have to use a pool of caches, so each cache is only used by onemypyprocess at a time.

 But overall the test suite now runs about twice as fast.
 Some unscientific benchmarks: